Sunday, July 8, 2007

 Calvary Community Church (Fullerton, CA)

 Continue to pray with us that the Word of God would bear much fruit- both in the hearts of those who are followers of Jesus, and those who still do not know Him as Savior.
-Pastor Jim speaks on Easter Sunday.

 We rent our facilities to three other local church groups: Cornerstone Christian Fellowship (a Filipino church), Monte Horeb (a Hispanic church, whose pastor and family also live on our campus), and Yae Chan (a Korean church).
 Sometimes trying to juggle the activities of four different church groups becomes difficult for our secretary Dolores, but she does a great job of coordinating everything.
 The pastors from all four churches meet together every other month to pray and share concerns with each other.
 We are so thankful for the body of Christ and the beauty of different cultures worshipping and sharing together.
 Pray that these bonds would be strengthened.